 We have several classes of SENIOR membership for those over the age of 17:

 First claim Senior Competition Membership, for those aged over 17 for whom OCAC is their main club for competition

 Second claim Senior Competition Membership, for those aged over 17 who are already first claim members elsewhere, but who wish to make OCAC their second claim for certain specific types of competition.

 Associate Membership, for those aged over 16 who are not competing athletes, but who wish to support or volunteer at the club or participate in social events.

 The club offers two classes of JUNIOR membership:

 First Claim Junior Club Membership open to 8-17 year olds, which will entitle the member to compete for the club in an OCAC club vest, but not to take part in coaching sessions.

 First Claim Junior Club Training Membership, open to 8-17 year olds, which will entitle the member to compete for the club in an OCAC club vest, and to take part in coaching sessions led by OCAC coaches.

-As places in our coaching groups are limited, and subject to a waiting list, we are tightening up the criteria for determining who is entitled to receive coaching.
-In order to keep the waiting list to a minimum and to encourage greater commitment from both athletes and parents, the following criteria now apply.
+As places in our junior coaching groups are very limited, the following membership criteria apply.
 Please read the following membership criteria for Junior members before applying for membership:

 - New and on-going membership is a commitment to represent Oxford City Athletic Club in competition, and athletes will make themselves available to compete if selected.